 Mediation can be arranged promptly; usually within two or three weeks, depending on the parties’ other commitments, but sometimes within hours.

-All of Chris’s mediations bar one have so far settled in a day (although they can go into the evening, and the latest settled at 5 minutes to midnight!).
+All of Chris’s mediations so far – but one – have settled in a day (although they can go into the evening, and the latest settled at 5 minutes to midnight!).
 You are strongly advised not to have any evening commitments on the day, since if progress is being made, it could be unwise to adjourn.

 The process is consensual, so both parties must agree to meet.
-Chris would be willing to explain the process (though never the subject matter of the dispute) to the other side and attempt to persuade them to mediate; but if they still refuse, the mediation cannot take place.
+Chris would be willing to explain the process (though never the rights and wrongs of the dispute) to the other side and attempt to persuade them to mediate; but if they still refuse, the mediation cannot take place.

 They are, but only as mediators.
 Mediation training is lengthy and arduous, but it consists almost entirely of learning to listen and to empathize with the parties’ problems.